Privacy Policy

 • According to Article 22 of the GDPR, you may have the right not to be subject to a decision based solely on automated processing (for example, profiling).

 • According to Article 77 of the GDPR, you have the right to lodge a complaint.
-This means that you can complain to the data protection authority at any time if you believe that the processing of personal data violates the GDPR.
+This means you can complain to the data protection authority at any time if you believe that the processing of personal data violates the GDPR.

-If you believe that the processing of your data violates data protection law or your data protection rights have been violated in any other way, you can complain to the supervisory authority.
+If you believe that the processing of your data violates data protection law or your data protection claims have been violated in any other way, you can complain to the supervisory authority.
 For Austria, this is the Data Protection Authority, whose website you can find at https://www.dsb.gv.at/.
 In Germany, there is a data protection officer for each federal state.
 For more information, you can contact the Federal Commissioner for Data Protection and Freedom of Information (BfDI).
 The following local data protection authority is responsible for our company:

 Austrian Data Protection Authority